- A drip campaign is an automated set of emails that are sent based on a certain schedule or user actions.

-To help you better understand what a successful email drip marketing campaign looks like, here are three examples.
+Here are three examples to help you better understand what a successful email drip marketing campaign looks like.

 Netflix’s win-back campaign

-It happens often: You had a happy customer, then something made them decide to leave, unsubscribe or no longer do business with you.
-This is where reengagement tactics come in and you can launch a campaign to earn back the customer's business.
+It happens often: If you had a happy customer, something made them decide to leave, unsubscribe, or no longer do business with you.
+This is where reengagement tactics come in and you can launch a campaign to earn back the customer’s business.
 One company that does this well is Netflix, with its simple, clear and effective win-back campaign.

-The campaign starts with an acknowledgment of the customer's choice and a clear CTA to resubscribe, as well as easy-to-find contact information.
-But the thing that often wins customers back is what Netflix does over the next few months, which is to send automated emails with its latest movies and shows to entice customers to return.
+The campaign starts with an acknowledgment of the customer’s choice, a clear CTA to resubscribe, and easy-to-find contact information.
+But the thing that often wins customers back is what Netflix does over the next few months: to send automated emails with its latest movies and shows to entice customers to return.